HasiniWijayantha/saucedemo_selenium_login/README.md

 1. Launches the browser and opens the Saucedemo login page
 2. Enters username and password
 3. Clicks the Login button
-4. Validates a successful loin
+4. Validates a successful login

 # Set up Environment
 Install dependencies